awslabs/fhir-works-on-aws-deployment/README.md

 ## Components overview

-FHIR Works on AWS is powered by many singly functioned components.
-We built it this way to give customers the flexibility to plug in their own implementations if needed.
+FHIR Works on AWS is powered by single-function components.
+These functions provide you the flexibility to plug your own implementations, if needed.
 The components used in this deployment are:

-- [Interface](https://github.com/awslabs/fhir-works-on-aws-interface) - Responsible for defining the communication between all the other components
+- [Interface](https://github.com/awslabs/fhir-works-on-aws-interface) - Defines communication between the components.
-- [Routing](https://github.com/awslabs/fhir-works-on-aws-routing) - Responsible for taking an HTTP FHIR request and routing it to the other component, catching all thrown errors, transforming output to HTTP responses and generating the [Capability Statement](https://www.hl7.org/fhir/capabilitystatement.html)
+- [Routing](https://github.com/awslabs/fhir-works-on-aws-routing) - Accepts HTTP FHIR requests, routes it to the other components, logs the errors, transforms output to HTTP responses and generates the [Capability Statement](https://www.hl7.org/fhir/capabilitystatement.html).
-- [Authorization](https://github.com/awslabs/fhir-works-on-aws-authz-smart) - Responsible for taking the access token found in the HTTP header and the action the request is trying to perform and determine if that is allowed or not
+- [Authorization](https://github.com/awslabs/fhir-works-on-aws-authz-rbac) - Accepts the access token found in HTTP header and the action the request is trying to perform.
+It then determines if that action is permitted.
-- [Persistence](https://github.com/awslabs/fhir-works-on-aws-persistence-ddb) - Responsible for all CRUD interactions.
-FHIR also supports ‘conditional’ CRUD actions and patching
+- [Persistence](https://github.com/awslabs/fhir-works-on-aws-persistence-ddb) - Contains the business logic for creating, reading, updating, and deleting the FHIR record from the database.
+FHIR also supports ‘conditional’ CRUD actions and patching.
-  - Bundle - Responsible for supporting many requests coming in as one request.
-Think of someone wanting to create 5 patients at once instead of 5 individual calls.
-There are two types of Bundles: batch & transaction
+  - Bundle - Supports multiple incoming requests as one request.
+Think of someone wanting to create five patients at once instead of five individual function calls.
+There are two types of bundles, batch and transaction.
+We currently only support transaction bundles.
-- [Search](https://github.com/awslabs/fhir-works-on-aws-search-es) - Responsible for both system-wide searching (/?name=bob) and type searching (/Patient/?name=bob)
+- [Search](https://github.com/awslabs/fhir-works-on-aws-search-es) - Enables system-wide searching (/?name=bob) and type searching (/Patient/?name=bob).
-- History - _NOT IMPLEMENTED_ Responsible for searching all archived/older versioned resources.
+- History - (_Not implemented_) Searches all archived/older versioned resources.
 This can be done at a system, type or instance level.

 ## Installation